-New Zealand Travel Magic eBooks illustrate my hiking and cycling journey across these majestic islands to inspire your wanderlust.
-They combine on-the-road photography with a running narrative to give you an insight into my passion for cycle touring: pedaling beyond limits, navigating by instinct, philosophical insights, mountain summit views, life-long friendships, and being comfortably lost.
+These books chronicle my cycling and hiking journey across New Zealand to inspire your desire to travel.
+They combine on-the-road photography with a running narrative to tell the adventure saga in a click-through visual storyline.
+They provide an insight into my passion for cycle touring, from pedaling across amazing landscapes to summiting mountain peaks and being comfortably lost.

 Pro Tip: If you’ve got more muscle than money, I highly recommend visiting New Zealand by bicycle with camping gear.
-NZ is amazing for cycle touring, as it has quality roads with light traffic, an abundance of quality campgrounds, and remarkable scenery with every kilometer.
-From modern cities and dynamic national parks to Maori folklore and Hobbit mythology – NZ is a majestic land waiting to be explored.
+NZ is amazing for bike-packing as it has quality roads with light traffic, abundance of quality campgrounds, and remarkable scenery with every kilometer.
+From epic national parks to Maori folklore and Hobbit mythology, NZ is a majestic land waiting to be explored.

 In this series premiere, I will be in transit from the USA to New Zealand – eagerly anticipating Auckland.
 First, I will have an eight-hour layover in San Francisco to visit Chinatown, ride a historic trolley, and eat some scrumptious seafood at Fisherman’s Wharf.
 Next, I’ll lose a day in transit flying to New Zealand, and then take a few days to wander around the capital city; being amazed by the views from the 220-meter (722-foot) tall Sky Tower.